aaronbloomfield/ccc/docs/web3py.md

 my_address='0x0123456789abcdef0123456789abcdef01234567';
 ```

 This address has to be in correct check-summed form -- you can run it through [ethsum.netlify.app](https://ethsum.netlify.app/) to get the check-summed version.
+You can also use the Web3.py library to checksum and address: `Web3.toChecksumAddress(addr)`.

 Once we have the private key, we have to take three steps: create the transaction, sign it, and then transmit it to the blockchain.